-This is the house for my family that we are currently building.
-My wife and I are acting as the general contractor and doing much of the work ourselves so it is taking a bit longer than your average home.
+This is the house for my family and the studio for the architecture firm that we are still in the process of finishing.
+My wife and I acted as the general contractor and are doing much of the work ourselves so it is taking a bit longer than your average home.
 I am not showing many of the drawings yet, but I am excited to show photos on the blog as construction progresses.

 See the blog for the latest.

 This is the first semi-permanent structure we built on our land.
 A storage shed for keeping our tools, camping gear and most importantly dry wood.
 The main indoor space is a simple 10 x 12 enclosure, however the continuation of the roof past the sidewalls forms a covered outdoor space that is perfect for stacking firewood.
 The simple material palette helps express that which is sheltering (the corrugated steel) and that which is covered (the bare wood, both stacked and structural).